 Professional: The educator has completed an educator preparation program that includes content and pedagogical knowledge.
 This program may have been completed at a university or in an alternate pathway that was supported by school districts/charters and the Utah State Board of Education.

 Associate: The educator is currently completing an educator preparation program, but has not yet completed all requirements for a Professional Educator License, license area, or endorsement.
-The educator is enrolled in a university-based or Local Education Agency (LEA)-based program.
+The educator is enrolled in a university-based program.
 When the educator completes the program, they will have a professional level license.

-LEA-Specific: The educator has not completed an educator preparation but is currently enrolled in one but has not completed the required PRAXIS exams.
-The LEA Specific is available for all License Areas.
+LEA-Specific: The educator has not completed an educator preparation but may be currently enrolled in one or have a minimum of a bachelor's degree from an accredited university.
+The has not completed the required PRAXIS exams.
+The LEA Specific is available for Elementary Education licensed areas.